jenniferlieu/project-lomo-in-person-gaming-app/documentation/contributing/laravel-tutorial/http-status-codes.md

 ---
 sidebar_position: 6
 ---
-# Extra: HTTP status codes
+# Resource: HTTP status codes

 Here's a list of relevant HTTP status codes that we might use: